 Residential Drug & Alcohol Rehab

-The California Palms is a drug addiction, alcohol addiction and substance abuse inpatient treatment facility in Youngstown, Ohio.
+The California Palms is a veterans drug addiction, alcohol addiction and substance abuse inpatient treatment facility We treat veterans with substance abuse under the VA community care program, Veterans Choice Program and Veterans Mission Act.
 We provide private evidence-based treatment from substance abuse, drug addiction, opioid addiction, alcohol addiction and co-occurring traumatic stress, like PTSD, depression, anxiety, etc.

 Joint Commission Certification: In 2018, California Palms earned the Joint Commission’s Gold Seal of Approval for Behavioral Health Care Accreditation by demonstrating continuous compliance with its performance standards.
 California Palms underwent a rigorous on-site survey, observations, and interviews.
 Only 7% of addiction treatment centers in the country are Joint Commission Accredited.

 Ohio Mental Health License: In 2018, California Palms earned certification from the Ohio Mental Health and Addiction Services board to provide behavioral health services by demonstrating continuous compliance with its performance standards.
 CaliPARC was licensed for 200 inpatient beds as a Residential, Withdrawal Management and Inpatient Substance Use Disorder service provider.

 The Palms’ multi-disciplinary team of state-licensed behavioral health professionals provide a variety of individual and group sessions relevant to Addiction, Mental Health, Life Skills, Vocational Skills, and positive thinking.
 We focus on evidence-based psychosocial interventions depending on the level of addiction and level of care, intensity, and focus of treatment.